Jeremy Bulloch: Early work

 At the age of twelve, Bulloch's first professional appearance was in a breakfast cereal commercial.
-After several uncredited screen appearances, Bulloch's first regular role was in the 1960 TV series Counter-Attack! and (the same year) The Chequered Flag.
+After several uncredited screen appearances, including that of a schoolboy in Carry On Teacher (1959), Bulloch's first regular role was in the 1960 TV series Counter-Attack! and (the same year) The Chequered Flag.
 He went on to have a recurring role in Billy Bunter of Greyfriars School (1961) and a regular role in The Newcomers (1965–1967).
 At the age of seventeen, he portrayed Hamlet on stage.

 In 1962, he appeared with Cliff Richard in the musical film Summer Holiday.
 He had a part in The Devil's Agent, which also starred Christopher Lee who later portrayed Count Dooku in the Star Wars Prequel Trilogy.
 He also appeared in two Doctor Who stories, The Space Museum (1965) and The Time Warrior (1973).
 Coincidentally, David Prowse and John Hollis, who both would later appear alongside Bulloch in The Empire Strikes Back, also appeared in a Jon Pertwee-era Doctor Who serial.
 In 1973, he appeared in the Malcolm McDowell comedy/musical O Lucky Man!.
+Other popular television series that Bulloch appeared in at this time included Man About the House, Crown Court, The Professionals and George and Mildred.
 From 1979 to 1981, he was a regular in the ITV sitcom Agony, in which he played Rob Illingworth, one half of a gay couple.
 His later television roles included a recurring role as Edward of Wickham in Robin of Sherwood (1984–86).
-He also had minor roles in three James Bond films, twice playing Smithers, an assistant to Q.
+He also had minor roles in three James Bond films; he played Andrews, a British submarine crewman, in The Spy Who Loved Me (1977), and twice played Smithers, an assistant to Q, in For Your Eyes Only (1981) and Octopussy (1983) respectively.